Documentation Index

-Handling exercise and expiry events for ExchangeTradedOption instruments
+Handling exercise and expiry events for option instruments

-You can model an exchange-traded options contract as an instrument of type ExchangeTradedOption in LUSID.
+• An OTC equity options contract as an instrument of type EquityOption.
 See how to do this.

-LUSID can emit the following instrument lifecycle events for an ExchangeTradedOption, which you may handle to reduce workload and improve efficiency:
+LUSID can emit the following instrument lifecycle events for ExchangeTradedOption and EquityOption, which you can handle to reduce workload and improve efficiency:

 • OptionExercisePhysicalEvent.
-This event is not automatically emitted by LUSID, but can be manually triggered to exercise a physically-settled option that is in-the-money.
+This event is not automatically emitted by LUSID, but can be manually triggered to exercise an in-the-money physically-settled option at the strike price.
 More information.

 • OptionExerciseCashEvent.
-This event is not automatically emitted by LUSID, but can be manually triggered to exercise a cash-settled option that is in-the-money.
-More information coming soon.
+This event is not automatically emitted by LUSID, but can be manually triggered to exercise an in-the-money cash-settled option, providing an exercise price for the underlying has been loaded into the LUSID Quote Store.
+More information.

 • ExpiryEvent.
 This event is automatically emitted by LUSID on the expiry date, but only if you have chosen not to exercise.
 More information.